Skip to main content

 garage wall insulation

-Roof insulation
+Garage Roof insulation

 The simplest way to insulate a pitched garage roof during a conversion is at loft/ceiling level.
 With a pitched covering, 270mm of mineral wool should be sufficient – 100mm between the joists, and the rest on top.
 A flat roofed garage conversion will need to be fitted with rigid insulation between and under the ceiling joists, with a ventilation gap above to prevent condensation.